Scott-Gauthier/SapienAestheticUniversity/README.md

 As a user I want search for what I need and get the right information at the first moment.

 * 'WHEN' the user goes the homepage
-* 'THEN' user can SEARCH for class wich they are looking for and LOGIN or SIGN Up to they own account
+* 'THEN' user can SEARCH for class which they are looking for and LOGIN or SIGN Up to they own account

 * 'WHEN' user scrolls down
 * 'THEN' user can see different class topics